Skip to content

 kubectl delete cronjob backup

-Stop and think: You have a CronJob that runs a database backup every hour, but sometimes the backup takes 90 minutes.
-With the default concurrencyPolicy: Allow, two backup jobs would overlap.
+Stop and think: You have a CronJob that runs a database backup every hour, but sometimes the backup takes ninety minutes.
+With the default concurrencyPolicy: Allow, two backup jobs may overlap.
 What could go wrong with concurrent backups, and which concurrency policy would you choose instead?

 spec: